isomerpages/moe-acsi/_talent-development/ACH/Frequently Asked Questions.md

 12.  #### **How are the Humanities subjects differentiated?**

-Please refer to the respective subject brochures found in the [Subjects Offered](https://www.acsindep.moe.edu.sg/talent-development/accelerated-class-for-humanities-ach/subjects-offered/) section.
+<p style="text-align: justify;">Please refer to the respective subject brochures found in the <a href="/talent-development/accelerated-class-for-humanities-ach/subjects-offered/" target="_blank">Subjects Offered</a> section.</p>

 13.  #### **What is the mentoring programme?**

-The mentoring programme is a two-year mentoring programme that is available to ACH students and provides academic support, and coaching by the Year 5 and 6 students of the Humanities Scholarship Programme (HSP).
+<p style="text-align: justify;">The mentoring programme is a two-year mentoring programme that is available to ACH students and provides academic support, and coaching by the Year 5 and 6 students of the Humanities Scholarship Programme (HSP).
 When a student joins the ACH in Year 3, he will be assigned to a Year 5 student who is in the HSP.
-There will be scheduled mentoring sessions during which the senior students will make themselves available to offer academic advice and assistance.
+There will be scheduled mentoring sessions during which the senior students will make themselves available to offer academic advice and assistance.</p>